villhame/Habes-Hobbies/README.md

 28/01/23 - made the bare bones structure of the website. made the footer, header and the first out of 4 content sections complete

 29/01/23 - continued to improve on the first content section, and will move on to the others.
+I have finished a first draft and am now continuing to tweak the landing page to more of the channels theme.